-Asset Class Index Global Equity A custom version of the MSCI All Country World Investable Market Index (ACWI IMI), in dollar terms, net of withholding taxes on non-resident institutional investors, adjusted to reflect the provisions of the Protecting Florida's Investments Act Fixed Income The Barclays Capital U.S. Intermediate Aggregate Index Real Estate The core portion of the asset class is benchmarked to an average of the National Council of Real Estate Investment Fiduciaries (NCREIF) Fund Index - Open-ended Diversified Core Equity, NET of fees, weighted at 76.5%, and the non-core portion of the asset class is benchmarked to an average of the National Council of Real Estate Investment Fiduciaries (NCREIF) Fund Index - Open-ended Diversified Core Equity, NET of fees, weighted at 13.5%, plus a fixed return premium of 150 basis points per annum, and the FTSE EPRA/NAREIT Developed Index, in dollar terms, net of withholding taxes on non-resident institutional investors, weighted at 10% 3 Private Equity The MSCI All Country World Investable Market Index (ACWI IMI), in dollar terms, net of withholding taxes on non-resident institutional investors, adjusted to reflect the provisions of the Protecting Florida's Investments Act, plus a fixed premium return of 300 basis points per annum Strategic Investments A weighted-average of individual portfolio level benchmark returns Cash Equivalents iMoneyNet First Tier Institutional Money Market Funds Net Index
+Asset Class Index Global Equity A custom version of the MSCI All Country World Investable Market Index (ACWI IMI), in dollar terms, net of withholding taxes on non-resident institutional investors, adjusted to reflect securities and other investments prohibited by Florida law or that would be prohibited by Florida law if acquired as of the date of the measurement of such Index notwithstanding that the securities or investments were actually acquired before such date Fixed Income The Barclays Capital U.S. Intermediate Aggregate Index Real Estate The core portion of the asset class is benchmarked to an average of the National Council of Real Estate Investment Fiduciaries (NCREIF) Fund Index - Open-ended Diversified Core Equity, NET of fees, weighted at 76.5%, and the non-core portion of the asset class is benchmarked to an average of the National Council of Real Estate Investment Fiduciaries (NCREIF) Fund Index - Open-ended Diversified Core Equity, NET of fees, weighted at 13.5%, plus a fixed return premium of 150 basis points per annum, and the FTSE EPRA/NAREIT Developed Index, in dollar terms, net of withholding taxes on non-resident institutional investors, weighted at 10% 3 Private Equity The MSCI All Country World Investable Market Index (ACWI IMI), in dollar terms, net of withholding taxes on non-resident institutional investors, adjusted to reflect the provisions of the Protecting Florida's Investments Act, plus a fixed premium return of 300 basis points per annum Strategic Investments A weighted-average of individual portfolio level benchmark returns Cash Equivalents Bloomberg Barclays U.S. Treasury Bill: 1-3 Months Index

 The return on the Target Portfolio shall be calculated as an average of the returns to the target indices indicated in Table 4 weighted by the target allocations indicated by Table 2, but adjusted for floating allocations.
-The policy allocations for the private market asset classes would all

-"float" against the public market asset classes (i.e., limited short-term liquidity available for rebalancing and benefit payments means that their policy allocations would equal their actual allocations) as identified in Table 5.
+The policy allocations for the private market asset classes would all "float" against the public market asset classes (i.e., limited short-term liquidity available for rebalancing and benefit payments means that their policy allocations would equal their actual allocations) as identified in Table 5.

-Table 5: Allocations of Private Market (Real Estate, Private Equity and Strategic Investments) Under and Overweights to Public Market (Global Equity, Fixed Income and Cash) Table 2
+Table 5: Allocations of Private Market (Real Estate, Private Equity and Strategic Investments) Under and Overweights to Public Market (Global Equity, Fixed Income and Cash) Table 2 Target Allocations

-Target Allocations